pvlbzn/latai/README.md

 ```

 ## API Keys

-To access LLMs Latai has to have access to API keys.
-Each provider is optional.
-By default, Latai loads all providers and verifies their keys.
-If keys aren't found provider is not loaded.
-Therefore, if you don't need some provider just don't add its key.
+Latai requires API keys to access LLM providers.
+Each provider is **optional**—by default, Latai attempts to load all providers and verifies their keys.
+If a key is missing, the corresponding provider will not be loaded.

+If you don’t need a specific provider, simply omit its key.

+TLDR:
-TLDR: add following keys and values into your environment and update your terminal environment.
+1. Add the following API keys and values to your environment.
+2. Update your terminal environment to apply the changes.

 ```shell
 # OpenAI API key.